Sairyss/domain-driven-hexagon/README.md

   }
 ```

-Also, enabling strict mode in `tsconfig.json` is recommended:
+Also, enabling strict mode in `tsconfig.json` is recommended, this will disallow things like _implicit_ `any` types:

 ```json
   "compilerOptions": {